 - The Local Authority (LA) are commissioners of school nurses for maintained schools and academies.
-Under Section 10 of the Children Act 2004, they have a duty to promote cooperation between relevant partners such as governing bodies of maintained schools, proprietors of academies, clinical commissioning groups and NHS England with a view to improving the wellbeing of children with regard to their physical and mental health, and their education, training and recreation. - The LA and clinical commissioning groups (CCGs) must make joint commissioning arrangements for education, health and care provision for children and young people with SEN or disabilities (Section 26 of the Children and Families Act 2014). - The LA should provide support, advice and guidance, including suitable training for Academy staff, to ensure that the support specified within individual healthcare plans can be delivered effectively. - The LA should work with the Academy to support pupils with medical conditions to attend full-time.
+Under Section 10 of the Children Act 2004, they have a duty to promote cooperation between relevant partners - such as governing bodies of maintained schools, proprietors of academies, clinical commissioning groups and NHS England - with a view to improving the wellbeing of children with regard to their physical and mental health, and their education, training and recreation. - The LA and clinical commissioning groups (CCGs) must make joint commissioning arrangements for education, health and care provision for children and young people with SEN or disabilities (Section 26 of the Children and Families Act 2014). - The LA should provide support, advice and guidance, including suitable training for Academy staff, to ensure that the support specified within individual healthcare plans can be delivered effectively. - The LA should work with the Academy to support pupils with medical conditions to attend full-time.

-2.03 Governing Body/Board of Directors
+2.03 Local Governing Body

-- Directors must make arrangements to support pupils with medical conditions in school, including making sure that a policy for supporting pupils with medical conditions in school is developed and also including a named person who has overall responsibility for policy implementation.
-In this case the Headteacher. - Governors are to ensure that sufficient staff have received suitable training and are competent before they take on responsibility to support children with medical conditions. - Governors must ensure that pupils with medical conditions are supported to enable the fullest participation possible in all aspects of school life. - Governors will ensure that any members of Academy staff who provide support to pupils with medical conditions are able to access information and other teaching support materials as needed.
+- Local Governors must ensure arrangements are in place to support pupils with medical conditions in school, including making sure that a policy for supporting pupils with medical conditions in school is developed and also including a named person who has overall responsibility for policy implementation.
+In this case the Headteacher. - Governors should check that the Headteacher/ senior team have sufficient staff who have received suitable training and are competent before they take on responsibility to support children with medical conditions. - Governors should check that academy/ Trust policies enable pupils with medical conditions to be fully supported to participate in all possible aspects of school life. - Governors will ensure that any members of Academy staff who provide support to pupils with medical conditions are able to access information and other teaching support materials as needed.